QuentinRa/blog.quentinra.dev/special/web/index.md

-Use an IDE to code, I recommend PHPStorm since you could configure easily to work directly on the server (you may check a video or the section PHPStorm in [Jetbrains](../../tools/jetbrains/index.md) course).
+Use an IDE to code, I recommend PHPStorm since you could configure easily to work directly on the server (you may look for videos on youtube or the section PHPStorm in [Jetbrains](../../tools/jetbrains/index.md) course).

-* try making a mockup of your website, like drawing your website pages (you may use your hand and we don't need something beautiful)
+* try making a mockup of your website, like drawing your website pages
-  * using this mockup
+  * you may use a tool like in the [HMI](../../proj/hmi/index.md) course (no need for something beautiful)
   * write how you move from a page to another
-    (data submitted? ...)
+    (data submitted? what kind of data? click? on what? etc.)
   * this will help to organize your work and writing your specifications
-  * you may check [HMI](../../proj/hmi/index.md) course

 * you should do some tests, this is quite easy to do.
   You should use them to test your code like testing your